-- To help achieve a strong bond, the reinforcing steel should be clean, free from flaky rust, dirt and grease.
+- To help achieve a strong bond, the reinforcing steel should be clean and free from flaky rust, dirt and grease.

 - To help protect the concrete against corrosion, apply a quality protective coating system to the finished surface to prevent water from entering the concrete and maintain joint seals.

-Follow this link to read more about how to repair concrete cancer: CONCRETE CANCER REPAIR WORKS – HOW WE DO IT AND OUR RECOMMENDATIONS
+Follow this link to learn how to repair concrete cancer: CONCRETE CANCER REPAIR WORKS – HOW WE DO IT AND OUR RECOMMENDATIONS.

-Follow this link to read more about the various protective coatings we can offer: PROTECTIVE COATINGS AND SAFETY COATINGS
+Follow this link to read more about our various protective coatings: PROTECTIVE COATINGS AND SAFETY COATINGS.

 Access more information about defects in concrete structures with a click on the button below.
-In this article we discuss the 7 most common types of concrete cracks, why they occur, their impact and how to fix them.7 Types of Concrete Cracks
+This article discusses the seven most common types of concrete cracks, why they occur, their impact, and how to fix them.7 Types of Concrete Cracks

 Image below: 3 of our specialist technicians in the midst of carrying out concrete repair on a reinforced floor slab in a multilevel underground car park.
 The goal is to protect the concrete and steel structure from environmental stresses, such as moisture ingress, salty environment and chemical damage, thus prolonging the service life of the concrete slab.